-The High Court has ruled that the Children’s Investment Forum Fund must give another charity £280m following a high-profile divorce settlement.
+The High Court has ruled that the Children’s Investment Fund Foundation must give another charity £280m following a high-profile divorce settlement.

 CIFF was jointly founded by Sir Christopher Hohn and his then wife Jamie Cooper, and works with partners to “transform the lives of poor and vulnerable children in developing countries”.
 It has assets of over £3.13bn.